-FINANCIAL AID S ΓATUS AND WAIVER
+FINANCIAL AID STATUS AND WAIVER

-(Pell Grants, Stafford Loans) tow pool of Health Sciences to credit my Title IV payment(s) ard my school charges incurred in addition to my narges can include, but are not limited to: books,
+(Pell Grants, Stafford Loan n School of Health Sciences to credit my Title IV payment(s) as) toward my school charges incurred in addition to my nool charges can include, but are not limited to: books, etc.

-I understand that I have the right statement. to refuse to authorize any of the items on this
+I understand that I have the right to refuse to authorize any of the items on this statement.

-Student ·
+Student

 Signature Date

-AUTHORIZATION TO REDUC CE TITLE IV LOAN DEBT
+AUTHORIZATION TO REDUCE TITLE IV LOAN DEBT

-regardless of the source, at the en of my enrollment to my Title IV eturn of any credit balance remaining on my account, and of an award year, end of a loan period, or at the end student loans in order to reduce my overall student authorization is voluntary and may be rescinded at any
+regardless of the source, at of my enrollment to my Ti e the return of any credit balance remaining on my account, the end of an award year, end of a loan period, or at the end tle IV student loans in order to reduce my overall student loans authorization is voluntary and may be rescinded at any time

-If rescinded, I must inform the so credit balance existing at that time chool in writing and will then receive a refund of any the within 14 days.
+If rescinded, I must inform credit balance existing at the the school in writing and will then receive a refund of any hat time within 14 days.

 Student

 Signature Date